 School safety protocols are initiated by police in the event of a potential or direct threat to student safety.
 An understanding of each type of protocol is invaluable for students, staff and parents.

-The first type of protocol is called a Shelter in Place protocol.
-A Shelter in Place is initiated when there is a potential threat to student safety off campus.
-For example, local police may require a school to initiate a Shelter in Place if there is police activity in a nearby neighborhood, or if there is some form of hazard near the school.
+The first type of protocol is called a Lockout protocol.
+A Lockout is initiated when there is a potential threat to student safety off campus.
+For example, local police may require a school to initiate a Lockout if there is police activity in a nearby neighborhood, or if there is some form of hazard near the school.

-During a Shelter in Place, students and staff are brought inside the building and all exterior doors are locked.
+During a Lockout, students and staff are brought inside the building and all exterior doors are locked.
 School activities are allowed to proceed as normal inside the school.
 Unless otherwise directed, parents and visitors will not be allowed on the campus until the protocol is lifted.

 If there is a threat to student safety on campus, a school may be placed on Lockdown.
 This protocol requires all students, staff and approved visitors to move to the nearest room and lock the door.

-A Lockdown with Cover is initiated if there is a direct threat to student safety on the campus.
-As with a regular Lockdown protocol, all students, staff and approved visitors will move to the nearest room and lock the door.
+A Lockdown is initiated if there is a direct threat to student safety on the campus.
+During a Lockdown protocol staff and approved visitors will move to the nearest room and lock the door.
 Once inside a room, students and staff will take cover out of sight.

 This protocol is initiated as quickly as possible when law enforcement or school administration perceive a direct threat to students and staff, such as a burglary or an individual looking to cause harm.